 This course introduces biological entities and basic biological principles as they apply to microorganisms.
-The course gives a historical perspective of microbiology and covers the fundamental aspects of microbial cultivation, nutrition, control, metabolism, physiology, structure and genetics.
-Discussion of microorganisms as causes of human disease and response of hosts to microbial invasion is also considered.
+The course gives a historical perspective of microbiology and covers the fundamental aspects of microbial cultivation, nutrition, control, metabolism, physiology,

 BIO 105L - Microbiology LAB

 Microbiology laboratory introduces biological entities and basic biological principles as they apply to microorganisms.
 The course gives a historical perspective of microbiology and covers the fundamental aspects of microbial cultivation, nutrition, control, metabolism, physiology, structure, and genetics.
 Discussion of microorganisms as causes of human disease and response of hosts to microbial invasion is also considered.